mootools/mootools-more/Docs/Interface/Scroller.md

 #### Options :

 * area     - (*number* or *object*: defaults to 20) The necessary boundaries to make the element scroll.
-Can either be an integer or an object with *top* and *bottom* values.
-When passed an integer, both the top and bottom are equal.
+Can either be a number or an object with *top* and *bottom* values.
+When passed a number, both the top and bottom are equal.
 * velocity - (*number*: defaults to 1) The modifier for the window scrolling speed.
 * fps      - (*number*: defaults to 50) The frames per second that the scroller updates and scrolls.